 Takaful literally means shared responsibility, shared guarantee, collective assurance and mutual undertakings.
 Thus Shariah-compliant insurance is based on shared responsibility, mutual co-operation and solidarity and is designed to protect the participant against a defined risk.
 Takaful schemes are free from elements of gharar (uncertainty) in respect of premium and coverage, maisir (gambling) and riba (interest).

-In line with the Malaysian Government’s efforts to promote Malaysia as an Islamic Financial Centre (IFC), the 2007 Budget announcements on the 1 September 2006 provided substantial tax incentives in the area of Islamic ?nance.
-The new incentives give an opportunity for Malaysia to capitalise on an in?ux of liquidity, particularly from the Middle East.
-Middle Eastern investors are looking into modes of ?nancing and investment that not only provide similar returns compared to conventional ?nancing and investments, but are also in compliance with Islamic religious principles.
+In line with the Malaysian Government’s efforts to promote Malaysia as an Islamic Financial Centre (IFC), the 2007 Budget announcements on the 1 September 2006 provided substantial tax incentives in the area of Islamic finance.
+The new incentives give an opportunity for Malaysia to capitalise on an influx of liquidity, particularly from the Middle East.
+Middle Eastern investors are looking into modes of financing and investment that not only provide similar returns compared to conventional financing and investments, but are also in compliance with Islamic religious principles.

 Corporate governance refers to the method by which a corporation is directed, administered or controlled.
 It includes the laws and customs affecting that direction, as well as the goals for which it is governed.
 Corporate governance mechanisms and controls are designed to reduce the inefficiencies that arise from moral hazard and adverse selection.
 Corporate governance is also viewed as a process of monitoring performance by applying appropriate counter-measures and dealing with concepts such as transparency, integrity and accountability.